GAS & ELECTRICITY AGGREGATION PROGRAM INFORMATION

 What is Aggregation?

 Aggregation is when a group of customers join together to form a single, larger customer that buys energy for its members.
 The citizens, who are members of an aggregation program, gain “buying power” to solicit the lowest price for the group’s natural gas and/or electricity needs.
-Delhi Township’s aggregation program energy suppliers are committed to helping our customers receive competitive pricing for their natural gas and electricity supply.
-All eligible residents were invited to join the township’s natural gas and electricity aggregation programs in 2014 when they were first launched.
-If you were not included in the enrollment process in 2014 and are interested in becoming a member, you are encouraged to contact the suppliers to learn more about the current terms, rates, and eligibility requirements.
+Delhi Township’s aggregation program energy suppliers are committed to helping their customers receive competitive pricing for their natural gas and electricity supply.
+All eligible customers, who will receive an invitation to join by mail, will have the option to participate or opt out with no penalty.
+If you are interested in becoming a member, you are encouraged to contact the supplier directly.

 Supplier Contact Information